pdagrawal/ml_playground/readme.md

 ```
 make compose start
 ```
-The compose up command aggregates the output of each container (essentially running docker-compose logs --follow).
+The compose-up command aggregates the output of each container (essentially running docker-compose logs --follow).
 When the command exits, all containers are stopped.
 Running docker-compose up --detach starts the containers in the background and leaves them running.
-- Now go to the url given below for accessing the Home page of the application.
+- Now go to the URL given below to access the Home page of the application.
 ```
 http://localhost:8000/
 ```